 The moderately-priced Disney resort features a Mayan pyramid replica at its resort pool with a crazy water slide for the young at heart.
 With expansive grounds and large lake in the center of the property, the Coronado Springs Resort never felt crowded.

-What I loved about the Coronado Springs Resort
+What I loved at the Coronado Springs Resort

 - The pool, it features a water slide that wowed my boys.